Walking the Wainwrights - Tips for beginners

 Weather

-When I hike I pay great attention to the weather.
+When I hike I pay great attention to the weather and I make no apology in starting with it.
 Although some people don't mind walking in poor weather I avoid it when possible as I'm mostly there for the views and photographic opportunities.
 I always try to aim for periods of good weather.
-However you have to be ready for most things in the Lake District.
+However thats often easier said than done and you do have to be ready for most things in the Lake District.

 Even on promising looking days you should be prepared for the worst by having sufficient clothing, food and time to deal with any unexpected weather.
 Remember that the weather you find as you leave the car and the weather two thousand feet up are often very different.

+So when walking in the lakes a look at the weather forecast in the days leading up to the walks is essential.
 When I say weather forecast I am talking about Mountain Weather Information Service, Lake District Weatherline and Mountain Forecast.
+Read the forecasts carefuly thinking about the area and height of your planned walk.

 Another factor to consider is the amount of light available.
 There is a big difference between walking in February when it may be dark by 5 and in June when you can still have good light well after 9.